php-flasher/php-flasher/README.md

 ## Official Documentation

-Documentation for PHP Flasher can be found on the [PHP Flasher website](https://php-flasher.io).
+Documentation for PHPFlasher can be found on the [PHPFlasher website](https://php-flasher.io).

 <p align="center">
     <a href="https://github.com/php-flasher/flasher">